Swirrl/csvw-issues/aligned-cube/README.md

 http://deref.netlify.app/data/life-expectancy/observations/W06000015/2005-01-01T00%3A00%3A00%2FP3Y/Female

-The observant will note that the metadata in the prototype sets a base elsewhere and the URI's are slightly different.
+The observant will note that the metadata in the prototype sets a base elsewhere and the URI's are slightly different to what is described here.

+There are other issues too; when in doubt assume it worked like as described here!

 ## Explanation of Ross's original example